Direction of Hardwood Flooring

-Another important thing to take into account is the possibility that your walls aren’t straight.
+Another important thing to take into account when laying hardwood floors is the possibility that your walls aren’t straight.

 Wood floors should always be laid perpendicular to floor joists—across rather that in between them.
 This will make the floors structurally sound and will help prevent the planks from separating, sagging or buckling.

 So, there is no right or wrong way to lay your wood flooring.
-Choosing which direction is more a matter of personal taste and the layout of your space.
+Choosing which hardwood floor direction is more a matter of personal taste and the layout of your space.

 At Avalon Flooring, we want to make sure you’re happy from your first step in our showroom to your first step on your new flooring—and as your partner in home design, we’ll be there every step along the way.
 Consider us your “One-Stop Shopping” destination for all things flooring…(and window treatments)!